 1. Remember Why You Started

-My teacher - one of the best violinists I have ever met - once told me that I carried my talent like a sack of potatoes because, full disclosure, I didn’t practice much then.
-But there was something about hearing it said that way that made me realize that the difference between a beginner and a prodigy or professional has less to do with innate talent and more to do with time, effort, grit, and resources.
-Work.
-Holding yourself accountable and staying disciplined with your practice routine, even when it feels like you’re grinding through the same few measures for the hundredth time, is where the real transformation happens.
-Every scratchy note can be softened, every technique mastered, and every minute of practice hones your skill.
-Showing up consistently, even imperfectly, is what builds strength.
+There was something about hearing it said that way that made me realize that the difference between a beginner and a prodigy or professional has less to do with innate talent and more to do with time, effort, grit, and resources.
+Holding yourself accountable and staying disciplined with your practice routine is the only way to progress.

 3. Your Worth as a Musician is not Defined by an Exam